Azure/blobxfer/docs/10-cli-usage.md

     * Azure China Cloud: `core.chinacloudapi.cn`
     * Azure Germany Cloud:  `core.cloudapi.de`
     * Azure US Government Cloud: `core.usgovcloudapi.net`
+* `--max-retries` is the maximum number of retries for a request.
+Negative values result in unlimited retries.
+The default is 10.
 * `--proxy-host` specifies the IP:port for an HTTP Proxy if required.
 This can be optionally provided through an environment variable `BLOBXFER_PROXY_HOST` instead.